11 Exercises to Improve Your Riding Position

 By Gina Allan and Barb Kopacek

-As a new riding season begins, we’re here to help you gain a strong classical position when you ride.
+If you strive to attain a strong classical position when you ride, we’re here with exercises to help.
 Are you able to maintain that much sought-after ear-shoulder-hip-heel position when you ride?
 If so, congratulations!
 If not, just keep working on those exercises and be assured that over time they will help you establish better postural alignment.

 When we exercise and condition our horses, we must consider how to better develop their lateral and longitudinal planes of muscle strength, flexibility, and motion.
 In the same way, we must condition our own bodies longitudinally and laterally to ensure we have an even balance of muscle strength and flexibility.